-This coconut flour pie crust is an easy keto pie crust made of 4 ingredients.
-Plus, this coconut flour shortbread crust is dairy-free and therefore a paleo pie crust too delicious for either a sugar free pie crust recipe or a savory pie.
+This coconut flour pie crust is an easy keto pie crust made with only 4 ingredients.
+Plus, this coconut flour shortbread crust is dairy-free and therefore a paleo pie crust too, delicious for either a sugar free pie crust recipe or a savory pie.

 What is a coconut flour pie crust?